VivekNagra/sysOLA1EnterpriseIntegration/README.md

 ## Structure
-- `report/` Markdown report (max 8 sides)
+- `report/` this folder contains the REPORT.md file, which is my report for the OLA hand-in.
-- `demo-pipes-filters/` Spring Boot demo implementing Pipes & Filters
+- `demo-pipes-filters/` Spring Boot demo implementing Pipes & Filters.
+Please read the README.md to see how you can try the filtering.
-- `diagrams/` Mermaid or exported diagrams
-- `docs/` video script and notes
+- `diagrams/` I have used Mermaid in the report itself which you can check out in the /report folder.